-We help community members build their own Jewish and Israeli experiences, circles, groups.
-We help you build community your way, provide an open door to your ideas, and local guidance to help you get started.
+We support your effort to build Jewish and Israeli experiences, bring together groups of Jewish friends.
+We help you build community your way, provide an open door to your ideas, and local guidance.

-We share guidance on marketing, partners, and foundations, match you to advisors, provide a tax-exempt home for donors and grants through fiscal sponsorship and offer services through partners to ease accounting and operational burdens.
+Our programs help you learn to market, find partners, and foundations, even advisors.
+We can provide a tax-exempt home for donors and grants who want to support your projects by offering you fiscal sponsorship.
+We can help you connect with partners to ease accounting and operational burdens.
 Take the first step and we will help you create something positive for the community.

 Our Fellowships support grassroots community organizers subsidizing training from successful National programs so you learn new skills, offering a cohort of Fellows so you have a network of local community members each launching the same kind of program in their own circle of friends or neighborhood.
 Apply to be a Fellow